-- (1) The following persons may search the court record relating to a proceeding, and inspect and copy a document forming part of the court record: - (a) the Attorney-General; - (b) a party, a lawyer for a party, or an independent children's lawyer, in the proceeding; - (c) if the proceeding affects, or may affect, the welfare of a child-a child welfare officer of a State or Territory; - (d) with the permission of the court, a person with a proper interest: - (i) in the proceeding; or - (ii) in information obtainable from the court record in the proceeding; - (e) with the permission of the court, a person researching the court record relating to the proceeding. - (2) An arbitrator conducting an arbitration relating to a proceeding may search the court record relating to the proceeding, and inspect and copy a document forming part of the court record. - (3) The parts of the court record that may be searched, inspected and copied in accordance with subrule (1) or (2) are: - (a) court documents; and - (b) with the permission of the court, any other part of the court record. - (4) A permission: - (a) for the purposes of paragraphs (1)(d) and (e) and (3)(b), may include conditions, including a requirement for consent from a person, or a person in a class of persons, referred to in the court record; and - (b) for the purposes of paragraph (1)(e)-must specify the research to which it applies. - (5) In considering whether to give permission under this rule, the court must consider the following matters: - (a) the purpose for which access is sought; - (b) whether the access sought is reasonable for that purpose; - (c) the need for security of court personnel, parties, children and witnesses; - (d) any limits or conditions that should be imposed on access to, or use of, the court record. - (6) In this rule:
+- (1) The following persons may search the court record relating to a proceeding, and inspect and copy a document forming part of the court record: - (a) the Attorney-General; - (b) a party, a lawyer for a party, or an independent children's lawyer, in the proceeding; - (c) if the proceeding affects, or may affect, the welfare of a child: - (i) a child welfare officer of a State or Territory; or - (ii) with the leave of the court, a police officer of a State or Territory; - (d) with the permission of the court, a person with a proper interest: - (i) in the proceeding; or - (ii) in information obtainable from the court record in the proceeding; - (e) with the permission of the court, a person researching the court record relating to the proceeding. - (2) An arbitrator conducting an arbitration relating to a proceeding may search the court record relating to the proceeding, and inspect and copy a document forming part of the court record. - (3) The parts of the court record that may be searched, inspected and copied in accordance with subrule (1) or (2) are: - (a) court documents; and - (b) with the permission of the court, any other part of the court record. - (4) A permission: - (a) for the purposes of paragraphs (1)(d) and (e) and (3)(b), may include conditions, including a requirement for consent from a person, or a person in a class of persons, referred to in the court record; and - (b) for the purposes of paragraph (1)(e)-must specify the research to which it applies. - (5) In considering whether to give permission under this rule, the court must consider the following matters: - (a) the purpose for which access is sought; - (b) whether the access sought is reasonable for that purpose; - (c) the need for security of court personnel, parties, children and witnesses;

+- (d) any limits or conditions that should be imposed on access to, or use of, the court record. - (6) In this rule: